bpierre/addreth/README.md

 }
 ```

-From here, the easiest is to check out the demo page [demo page](https://addreth.vercel.app/).
-You can also find the API documentation below.
+From here, you can check out the [demo page](https://addreth.vercel.app/) to see what you can do with the component, or consult the API documentation below.

 ## API